ryanmasondavies/Specify/README.md

     });
 });
 ```

-After all, if [the language][Introducing BDD] is so important, we should be able to say whatever we want.

 Specify provides some additional convenience functions to help with writing specs.
 To view the full list of functions and examples, see the [Wiki][].